BlockchainCommons/provenance-mark-cli-rust/README.md

 * Creates a new provenance mark chain, including the genesis mark.
 * Adds a new mark to an existing chain.
 * Prints marks from a chain in a form that can be published.
+* Validates one or more provenance marks, checking for integrity issues.
 * DOES NOT currently support assigning or parsing the `info` field of a mark.
-* DOES NOT currently support validating the integrity of a mark chain.

 **NOTE:** This tool is currently in a pre-release state, and is under active development.
 Use at your own risk.